ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## fromReadableSize

-Given a string containing the readable respresentation of a byte size, this function returns the corrseponding number of bytes.
+Given a string containing the readable representation of a byte size, this function returns the corresponding number of bytes.
  - As the conversion might lead to decimal bytes the result will be rounded up to the next integer to represent the minimum number of bytes that can fit the passed size.
- - Accepts up to the Exabyte/Exabibyte (EB/EiB)
+ - Accepts up to the Exabyte (EB/EiB)

 **Arguments**